 Due to the dominant Islam religion in Zanzibar, conservative clothing should be worn most places except on the beach, where your regular clothes and swimsuits are acceptable.
 It is recommended that women wear t-shirts and knee-length shorts or skirts in town.
 The Islamic religion frowns upon the showing of arms above the elbow or legs above the knee.
 Shoulders should also remain covered and no revealing necklines are acceptable.
 Men’s clothing is less restrictive, allowing them to wear shirts and shorts.
 However, on the beach or in our resort, there are no dress codes other than the regular ones adhered to in most pool/public areas.

-Zanzibar is well-known for its supply of spices and it also produces raffia.
-Tourism is also flourishing in this beautiful city.
+Zanzibar trades in spices and raffia and has a flourishing tourism industry.
 In addition to this, Zanzibar is also home to the extremely endangered species of the Red Colobus Monkey.
-The word ‘Zanzibar’ was derived from the Persian term ‘zangi-bar’ meaning ‘coast of the blacks’.
-However, it is believed that the name could have also originated from the Arabic ‘Zayn Z’al Barr’ meaning ‘fair is this land’.
+The word ‘Zanzibar’ was derived from the Persian term ‘zangi-bar’ meaning ‘coast of the blacks’ however, it is believed that the name could have also originated from the Arabic ‘Zayn Z’al Barr’ meaning ‘fair is this land’.
 ‘Zanzibar’ frequently refers specifically to Unguja Island and is sometimes referred to as the Spice Islands, though this term is more often associated with the Indonesian Maluku Islands.

 Accommodation: Two Per Room: Amaan Bungalows (2 nights in the NW of the island) or Ocean View Hotel (1 night in Stone Town) or similar

 Facilities: En-suites Per Room Please visit the website of the accommodation provider for a full list of the facilities offered